-Students aren't lust learning their ABCs in schools.
-They are also learning how to get along, make smart decisions and reach out to others.
-Key elements of social responsibility, which is now even graded on school report cards.
+Students ann's just learning their ABCs in schools.
+They are also learning how to set along, mole smart decisions and reach out roothers - key elements of social responsibility, which is now even graded on school report cards.

-By Melissa Serraglio
+By Melissa Serraglio THE DR-CITY NEWS

-Random acts of kindness are popping up throughout Pitt River middle school, courtesy of the Breakfast Club.
+Random acts of kindness are popping up throughout Pitt River middle school, courtesy of the Breaktast Club.

-The Finakthat Club started at the end of November in the Port Coquisiam school and provides giffs and other penerous acts for students and staff with one stipulation: Members remain anonymous

-For example, the dub wrote a letter to the local
+The Resolution Club started at the end of November in the Port Coquisian school and provides gifts and other generous acts for students and staff with one stipulation: Members remain anonymous For example, the dub wrote a letter to the local of course, wants to remain anonymous.
+"They're thinking about more than just themselves.
+"It's feaching them self-esteem and confldence, and is showing them the difference one person can make."